Driver’s License for a Motorized Bicycle

 Attorney for DWLS on a Motorized Bicycle in Florida

-If you were accused of the non-criminal version of driving while license suspended without knowledge or the criminal version of driving while license suspended with knowledge, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were accused of the driving while license suspended without knowledge (a civil infraction) or driving while license suspended with knowledge (a criminal offense) then contact an experienced criminal defense attorney at Sammis Law Firm.

 Some types of motorized bicycles do not qualify as a “motor vehicle” or even a “vehicle” as those terms are defined in Florida.
 If a law enforcement officer accuses you of DWLS when the facts of the case do not support that accusation, then a criminal defense attorney can help you file a motion to dismiss.